-When planning a visit to the lovely little coastal town of Clifden, you're going to want to gather as much insider knowledge as possible and - since we're just that sound - we've only gone and done it all for you!
-If you want to fill your lungs with fresh air and take in all the sights in one foul swoop, here's a list of all the essential destinations to check out…
+When planning for future getaway trips to the lovely little coastal town of Clifden, you're going to want to gather as much insider knowledge as possible and - since we're just that sound - we've only gone and done it all for you!
+Often referred to as the Capital of Connemara the stunning Clifden town is packed with places you simply must visit.
+Here's our list of all the essential destinations to check out…

 TAKE A SPIN AROUND SKY ROAD

 If you’re a fiend for breathtaking scenery, the circular route of Sky Road will leave you gasping for air.
 Well-signposted and easily navigated, the journey will take you all the way to the Kingstown peninsula and back again by the N59 while providing you with views of the rugged Connemara countryside as you travel.
 When you come to a fork in the road, it will be up to you whether you venture down the more popular upper road or the lesser taken lower road towards the sea.
 We would definitely recommend packing the camera and a few sandwiches to keep you going!

 This quiet beach faces the offshore islands of Inish Turbot and Inishturk South provides an ideal escape against the backdrop of lapping waves.
 Kick up some white sand or perch on one of the surrounding stones and watch the tide roll in - you won’t feel the time passing by.
 With fish in the rock pool and seagulls standing guard, there’s plenty of features to keep you company on a visit to Eyrephort Beach.
 Keep your eyes peeled too, because it wasn’t all that long ago that a Viking sword and shield were unearthed on the site!

 ON YOUR BIKE!